syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/MultiSelection-modes.md

 The following steps explain the configuration of the MultiSelectMode for an AutoComplete textbox.

-In the design page, define the AutoComplete control and configure its MultiSelectModeproperty accordingly.
+In the design page, define the AutoComplete control and configure its MultiSelectMode property accordingly.

 {% highlight html %}